 All Directors have access to the advice and services of the Company Secretary, who is responsible to the Board for ensuring that Board procedures are complied with.
 The Company Secretary is responsible for advising the Board, through the Chairman, on all governance matters.

 The appointment and removal of the Company Secretary is a matter for the Board as a whole.

-The Board has a schedule of seven pre-arranged meetings during the year.
+The Board has a schedule of six pre-arranged meetings during the year.
 In addition, such other meetings as are required are arranged to deal with specific issues or transactions.
-During the year there was full attendance at all pre-arranged Board meetings, except that Dr Krishnamurthy Rajagopal was unavailable for one meeting.
+During the year there was full attendance at all pre-arranged Board meetings, except that Dr Krishnamurthy Rajagopal was unavailable due to ill health for three meetings.

 The Board undertook a rigorous self assessment review during the year to consider its own performance.
 The procedures included individual interviews by the Chairman with each Director, completion of an assessment form and discussion of the findings at a Board meeting.
 The Senior Independent Non-Executive Director maintains regular contact with the other Independent Non-Executive Directors and the Executive Directors, sufficient to monitor the performance of the Chairman.
 The Chairman, in consultation with the Executive Directors, monitors the performance of the Non-Executive Directors.